Deutsche Version

 The Sitar is the most popular melody instrument in classical northern Indian music today and is, together with the Surbahar and the Tanpura, part of the family of long-neck lutes.
 The large resonance box is made of a dried pumpkin; - neck, cover and a possible second smaller resonance box are mostly made of Tun wood, an Indian variety of teakwood.
 Metal strings made of steel (bass strings also of brass or bronze) run across two bridges made of bone.
 The frets are movable by cords that are tied to the neck and are also made of steel.
 Depending on the special features of the Sitar (full decoration, plain decoration or Sitars in Vilyat Khan style) it is more or less lavishly decorated with inlaid work of celluloid.

 The Sitars that are being made nowadays can be divided into two main categories.
-One group complies with the so-called "Ravi Shankar Style" (Kharaj-Pancham) in construction and features, the other group orientates itself to the Vilayat Khan Style.
-On both forms of Sitars, different musical styles are played.
+One group complies in construction and features with the so-called "Ravi Shankar Style" (Kharaj-Pancham), the other group orientates itself to the Vilayat Khan Style.
+On these two kinds of Sitars, different musical styles are played.
 Sitars in the Ravi Shankar style usually have 2 resonance boxes, 13 sympathetic resonant strings and 7 playing strings.
 4 of the 7 playing strings are played as melody strings and comprise 4 octaves.

-The Sitars in the"Vilayat Khan Style" (Gandhar-Pancham) have only one resonance box on principle.There are 11 sympathetic resonant strings and 6 playing strings, 2 of which are played as melody strings over a range of three octaves.
+The Sitars in "Vilayat Khan Style" (Gandhar-Pancham) have on principle only one resonance box.There are 11 sympathetic resonant strings and 6 playing strings, 2 of which are played as melody strings over a range of three octaves.
 The design is unsophisticated and decorations and inlays are sparse.

 The central element in tuning a Sitar is the keynote which can be selected individually and is usually between c and d, often c sharp, depending on the desired sound pattern.